Borderline (Madonna song): Chart performance

-"When the Going Gets Tough, the Tough Get Going" by Billy Ocean (picture) kept "Borderline" from reaching the UK Singles Chart's first spot in 1986.
+"When the Going Gets Tough, the Tough Get Going" by Billy Ocean (pictured in 1987) kept "Borderline" from reaching number one on the UK Singles Chart during its 1986 re-release.

 "Borderline" debuted at number 107 on Billboards Bubbling Under Hot 100 chart the week of March 3, 1984, following increased radio airplay.
-It entered the Hot 100 at number 76 one week later and eventually peaked at number 10 on June 16, marking Madonna's first top-ten single in the United States.
-The song remained on the chart for 30 weeks and began a streak of 17 consecutive top-ten hits for the singer through 1989.
-On Billboards Dance Club Songs chart, "Borderline" entered at number 67 on March 24 and climbed to a peak of number 4.
+It entered the Billboard Hot 100 at number 76 the following week and reached number 10 on June 16, becoming Madonna's first top-ten single in the United States.
+The song spent 30 weeks on the chart, making it the singer's longest-charting Hot 100 hit until "Take a Bow" (1994), and began a streak of 17 consecutive top-ten singles that lasted through 1989.
+As of August 2024, Billboard ranked "Borderline" as Madonna's 21st most successful Hot 100 entry.
+On Billboards Dance Club Songs chart, it debuted at number 67 on March 24 before peaking at number 4.
 It also reached number 23 on the Hot Adult Contemporary Tracks chart.
+At the end of the year, Billboard ranked "Borderline" at number 35 on its year-end Hot 100 chart.

-At the end of the year, Billboard ranked the song at number 35 on its year-end Hot 100 chart.
-On October 22, 1998, "Borderline" was certified gold by the Recording Industry Association of America (RIAA) for shipments of over 500,000 copies.
-Cash Box ranked "Borderline" slightly higher than Billboard, peaking at number 9 on the Cash Box Top 100 and placing it at number 67 on their year-end list for 1984.
-In Canada, the song debuted at number 56 on RPMs Top Singles chart during the week of August 4, 1984, and peaked at number 25 one month later.
+Cash Box ranked "Borderline" slightly higher than Billboard.
+It debuted at number 85 on the Cash Box Top 100 on March 10, 1984, climbed to a peak of number 9, and finished the year at number 67 on the magazine's year-end chart for 1984.
+On October 22, 1998, the song was certified gold by the Recording Industry Association of America (RIAA) for shipments of over 500,000 copies.
+In Canada, the song debuted at number 56 on RPMs Top Singles chart on August 4, 1984, and peaked at number 25 six weeks later.

-In the United Kingdom, "Borderline" was initially released in June 1984, peaking at number 56 after five weeks on the singles chart.
-Following a re-release in early 1986, the single reached a new peak of number 2, held off the top spot by Billy Ocean's "When the Going Gets Tough, the Tough Get Going".
-It was certified gold by the British Phonographic Industry (BPI), and became the 50th best-selling single in the UK that year, with over 298,000 copies sold as of 2008.
-The 1986 release also saw success in Europe, becoming Madonna's second number-one in Ireland, and reaching the top three in Belgium and the Netherlands.
-(Note: Per multiple sources) It charted at number 29 on the European Hot 100 Singles and number 25 on the European Airplay Top 50.
+In its original 1984 release, "Borderline" peaked at number 56 after spending five weeks on the UK Singles Chart.
+Following its re-release in early 1986, it reached a new peak of number 2, held off the top spot by Billy Ocean's "When the Going Gets Tough, the Tough Get Going".
+The song was certified gold by the British Phonographic Industry (BPI) and finished as the UK's 50th best-selling single of 1986, with sales exceeding 298,000 copies by 2008.
+The reissue also performed well elsewhere in Europe, becoming Madonna's second number-one single in Ireland, and reaching the top three in Belgium and the Netherlands.
+It additionally peaked at number 29 on the European Hot 100 Singles and number 25 on the European Airplay Top 50.
 In Australia, "Borderline" peaked at number 12, while in New Zealand it had more modest success, narrowly entering the top 40.